-Proposed Affordable Housing Agreement
+Affordable Housing Agreement

-Concurrent with the rezoning, the applicant is also facilitating a voluntary affordable housing agreement to be signed and recorded by the property owner.
-The agreement would apply to the portion of the site proposed to be rezoned to U-RX-5.
-The property is currently in receivership and is expected to be transferred to a new owner prior to the City Council public hearing for this map amendment.
-The new owner intends to sign and record the agreement.
-General terms under discussion as of the writing of this report include a commitment to construct a minimum of 20% of the residential units as units affordable to residents earning 60% or less of Area Median Income.
+Concurrent with the rezoning, the applicant facilitated a voluntary affordable housing agreement.
+The agreement applies to the portion of the site proposed to be rezoned to U-RX-5.
+Through the agreement, the property owner has committed to construct a minimum of 20% of the residential units as affordable to residents earning no more than 60% of Area Median Income (AMI) for rental units and no more than 80% of AMI for for-sale units.
+The units will be affordable for a minimum period of 40 years.